tekwizz123/tekwizz123.github.io/_posts/2012-08-16-pwb-exam-review-and-insights.md

 ---
+layout: post
 title: 'PWB Exam Review and Insights'
-date: 2012-08-16T09:00:00.000-07:00
-draft: false
-url: /2012/08/pwb-exam-review-and-insights.html
+#subtitle:
+#cover-img: /assets/img/bsides-london.jpg
+#thumbnail-img: /assets/img/thumb.png
+#share-img: /assets/img/path.jpg
+tags: [PWB]
 ---

-Okay I guess a blog post has been looong overdue by this point.
+Okay I guess a blog post has been long overdue by this point.
 Looking back I see the last post I made was a month ago.
-Let me explain what happened between now and then:
+Let me explain what happened between now and then.

 Ok basically after I got stuck in that two week rut, I come to realize that I should ask for help.
 So basically what happens is that I end up asking people for help, and in exchange I help them out with their problems on #offsec.
 This actually works quite well, as I end up reinforcing the information that I already learned while learning what I am doing wrong with new ones.

-Unfortunetly I have a bit of a problem after that.
+Unfortunately I have a bit of a problem after that.
 I got into another 4-5 hosts but I realize I need to do better.
 Too bad then, because right in the middle of all of this, I have another vacation for a week.
 To be honest, in retrospect I think I needed that vacation because when I came back from learning how to scuba dive on said vacation, my mind was so much more refreshed and focused.

 Anyway, that aside I come back from the vacation and I realize I only have like 3 days left.
 This then turns into a mad rush as I focus on getting as many last hosts as I can and ask people for help, giving what I can in return.
 I realize that many of these hosts were not that hard, and that I had just been approaching it from the wrong angle (ex performing brute force on the wrong service or overlooking a simple detail that I underestimated the importance of).